 Summary of Air Sampler using PIC16F690 microcontroller

-Parts used in the Air Sampler using PIC16F690 microcontroller:
+Parts used in the Air Sampler project:

 - PIC16F690 microcontroller

-- Power supply (battery or adapter)
+- Power supply or battery

 - Wiring and connectors

-- Optional: Microscope for particle examination
+- Microscope for examining captured particles

 Do you ever wonder what is in the air you breathe?
 Or maybe you have hay fever and want to know what kind of pollen makes you sneeze in spring?
 Questions like that prompted me to build a simple device for capturing airborne particles so they can later be examined under a microscope.